Kenia972/myyowntour/NOTIFICATION_CRON_SETUP.md

 2. Check if notifications appear in the database
 3. Verify email delivery

-#### Test 3: GitHub Actions Test
+#### Test 3: Cron-job.org Test
-1. Go to Actions tab in GitHub
+1. Go to your cron-job.org dashboard
-2. Run "Send 24h Reminders" workflow manually
+2. Find your "Myowntour 24h Reminders" job
+3. Click "Test now" to run manually
-3. Check the logs for success
+4. Check the execution logs for success

 ### 7. Monitoring and Analytics